-The pre-election period commences 36 days before polling day and ends on polling day.
+The pre-election period commences 36 days before election day and ends on election day.

 registered officer

 The person identified in the register of political parties, who has the authority to nominate and verify the endorsed candidates of the party.